jsloop42/dreamlisp/README.md

 #### if

-A conditional which evaluates the first expression if the condition expression is `true`, else evalutes the second expression if present.
+A conditional which evaluates the first expression if the condition expression is `true`, else evaluates the second expression if present.

 ```
 λ user> (if (> 1 0) ">" "<")